-Preparing and maintaining precise and reliable financial statements is the essence of fair simple way to boost earnings in income statements is to recognize revenues earlier than they actually occur.
+The most common way to present things in a better light is to increase earnings and hide costs.
+A simple way to boost earnings in income statements is to recognize revenues earlier than they actually occur.
 Fraudulent asset valuations happen when companies utilize off-balance sheet financing or create hidden reserves to show minimal income.
 These are the unethical accounting practices to watch for on financial statements.